What Is Mold Inspection?

 The sooner that an inspection can be completed, the better chance there is that the exposure to the worst of mold’s toxins is limited.

-At HRS, our Denver and Phoenix-based team of certified mold inspectors takes helping you find all of the mold that has infiltrated your space seriously.
+At HRS, our Denver-based team of certified mold inspectors takes helping you find all of the mold that has infiltrated your space seriously.

 Our experienced technicians use specialized tools such as thermal cameras and moisture meters to identify water leaks, water damage, and to find mold in hard-to-reach locations.